RTEMS/rtems-docs/c_user/task_manager.rst

 **DESCRIPTION:**

-This directive removes the given location from a task’s context.
+This directive removes the given location from a task's context.

 **NOTES:**